ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 obtain with other software.
-For example, you could segment the spots or the reference channel with `ilastik`_, `CellProfiler`_, or `TrackMate`_ to cite a few, save the results to a TIFF file and provide this to spotMAX at the parameters :confval:`Spots channel segmentation end name or path` and :confval:`Ref. channel segmentation end name or path`.
+For example, you could segment the spots or the reference channel with `ilastik`_, `CellProfiler`_, or `TrackMate`_ to cite a few, save the results to a TIFF file and provide this to spotMAX at the parameters :confval:`Spots channel segmentation end name` and :confval:`Ref. channel segmentation end name`.
 If you do this, spotMAX will not perform these steps and will instead use your external TIFF file.

 Train spotMAX AI on your data